LilianCruanes/neo4j_for_django/docs/sessions.md

 <br/>

 - ## Apply restrictions
-Sometimes we will need to allow only certains users to see a certain content.
+Sometimes we will need to allow only certain users to see a certain content.
 <br/>
-Similarly at the native Django packages, you can allow only the logged users to see a certain content.
-To do that, use the **user_is_logged** variable, that returns **True** if the user is logged and **False** if isn't.
+In the same way with as the Django's native package, you can allow only the logged users to see a certain content.
+To do that, use the **user_is_logged** variable, that returns **True** if the user is logged and **False** if he isn't.

 > <small>my_template.html</small>
 ```html